felix-zaslavskiy/meta_llm_leaderboard/README.md

 - Add to automated change tracker for AgentBench - checkout repo see if a new file is present?
   - Few updates or none.. until see at least one update hold off.
 - Create visualizations for top models for other benchmarks by model size. https://huggingface.co/spaces/bigcode/multilingual-code-evals
+  - Few models match the HF leaderboard.
+Better to make standalont by size chart for code bench.

 Ideas:
 - Create across everything chart.
 Show model that has been evaluated on all leaderboards.